-Ryan Brown, MD, was one of the first in line when we began vaccinating our frontline workers.
+Ryan Brown, MD, (pictured above with his team, on the far left) was one of the first team members in line when we began vaccinating our frontline workers in December of 2020.

-“Any potential trepidation I had was outweighed by my seeing the severity of COVID-19 and how it’s impacting multiple people in different ways,” explains Dr. Brown, an emergency medicine physician with Bon Secours St. Francis for nearly 9 years.
-“There’s been days where you see very sick family members coming in by the twos and threes.”
+“Any potential trepidation I had was outweighed by my seeing the severity of COVID-19 and how it’s impacting multiple people in different ways,” Dr. Brown, an emergency medicine physician with Bon Secours St. Francis for nearly 10 years, explains.
+“There were days where you’d see very sick family members coming in by the twos and threes.”

-Dr. Brown believes some of the disparity in who’s getting vaccinated is based on mistrust.
+All of this is why Dr. Brown feels it is important for him to share his own personal experience.
+He believes some of the disparity in who is getting vaccinated is based on mistrust.

 “This is a complicated problem, particularly in minorities because of the history – being disparaged, not being included in clinical trials, but also being concerned that they may be taken advantage of when you think back to situations like the Tuskegee Experiment.
 The list is long.”